Ex-S&P exec may proceed with case against SEC, U.S. judge rules

-NEW YORK (Reuters) - The U.S. Securities and Exchange Commission on Monday lost a bid to dismiss a constitutional challenge to its ability to pursue claims against a former Standard & Poor’s executive before one of its own in-house administrative judges rather than in federal court.
+NEW YORK, Aug 3 (Reuters) - The U.S. Securities and Exchange Commission on Monday lost a bid to dismiss a constitutional challenge to its ability to pursue claims against a former Standard & Poor’s executive before one of its own in-house administrative judges rather than in federal court.

 The ruling, by U.S. District Judge Richard Berman in Manhattan, stopped short of declaring the administrative case against Barbara Duka, the former head of S&P’s commercial mortgage-backed securities group, unconstitutional.